 The effects of air pollution are more serious on children than on adults.
 Since children are still growing, air pollution harms them during the developmental stage of their life, causing lifelong health problems.
-World Environment Day 2019 will urge governments, industry, communities, and individuals to come together to explore renewable energy and green technologies, and improve air quality around the world.
+On this year’s World Environment Day (5th June 2019) we urge governments, industry, communities, and individuals to come together to explore renewable energy and green technologies, and improve air quality around the world.
 Read Salesian Fr.
 Savio Silveira SDB article below.

 Young people across the world are today raising their voices in anger and protest!
 They are legitimately upset because their lives and their future are being adversely affected by climate change, pollution and a variety of other environmental factors.
 As they demand change, they also pledge to make the necessary changes in their own lives to improve the environmental scenario.
 These sentiments of young people are well described by Pope Francis when he says: “Young people demand change.
 They wonder how anyone can claim to be building a better future without thinking of the environmental crisis and the sufferings of the excluded.”
 (LS 13).
 Further, the Pope states that “young people have a new ecological sensitivity and a generous spirit, and some of them are making admirable efforts to protect the environment” (LS 209).

 The Salesians of Don Bosco have well understood the angst young people are experiencing in the face of the environmental crisis.
 Hence, the Salesians have been working closely with youngsters globally to address these issues.
 One such major issue is Air Pollution, which is the theme of World Environment Day 2019.
 UN Environment, announcing this theme, stated that: “Approximately 7 million people worldwide die prematurely each year from air pollution, with about 4 million of these deaths occurring in Asia-Pacific.
 World Environment Day 2019 will urge governments, industry, communities, and individuals to come together to explore renewable energy and green technologies, and improve air quality in cities and regions across the world.”